- Philosophy of Journal of Critical Thought and Praxis

 General Submission Rules

-Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
+Manuscripts should not exceed 9,000 words.
+There is no minimum word requirement; shorter essays are encouraged and accepted.
+Submissions cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Journal of Critical Thought and Praxis, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Critical Thought and Praxis.
 If you have concerns about the submission terms for Journal of Critical Thought and Praxis, please contact the editors.

 Journal of Critical Thought and Praxis is excited about your submission.
 There are, however, rules governing the formatting of the final submission.
 See Final Manuscript Preparation Guidelines for further details.
 The guidelines, which are consistent with those of other professional journals, are offered to assist authors in preparing manuscripts for submission.
 For questions please email the JCTP Editor at .